 Frequently asked questions

-• There are a handful of companies that sell mechanical breakdown insurance but there isn’t one in particular that is the best.
+There are a handful of companies that sell mechanical breakdown insurance but there isn’t one in particular that is the best.
 Every company has their pros and cons, and charges a different price.
-Getting quotes from several providers might help you find the right option for you.
+This is why it can be helpful to request quotes from several car insurance companies to find the best for your budget and coverage needs.
+Comparing quotes could help you find the best company for mechanical breakdown insurance.